 The District engaged S. Davis & Associates, P.A. to audit the current, and soon to expire, Secure the Next Generation Referendum.
 The audit noted that the District expended Secure the Next Generation funds as approved by voters on the August 28, 2018, referendum ballot.

 For more information or to schedule the Superintendent or her designee to speak to your group, please contact the Legislative Affairs office at 754-321-2608

 Due to several years of insufficient funding by the State, teacher pay is not competitive for a college-educated professional and does not allow teachers to earn a decent livelihood in Broward County compared to other areas.

-The State of Florida as part of Senate Bill 7026 now requires every school to have a safety officer, but did not provide enough funding to cover the cost.
-This unfunded mandate has forced Broward County Public Schools, as well as districts statewide, to find funding elsewhere.
+The State of Florida as part of Senate Bill 7026 requires every school to have a school safety officer, but does not provide full funding to meet the mandate.
+This prompted Broward County Public Schools, and districts statewide, to find funding elsewhere.

 What is a mill or millage rate?
 The mill or millage rate is the amount of property value used to calculate local property taxes.
 One mill would provide $100 for every $100,000 of assessed property value.